Read my DIY Travel Guide to these two beautiful provinces below! Thanks to BOP and DIY groups for inspiring me to try this adventure.

 A prominent stretch of road in Dumaguete where you can do a lot of activities like eat at restaurants, walk or run, and just enjoy the coastal view.

 Silliman University is one of the biggest universities in the Philippines built in 1901 and is recognized internationally.

 Sans Rival Cakes & Pastries

 Sans Rival Cakes and Pastries Shop is a must stop in Dumaguete.
 They are well-known for their sans rival and sylvanas.

-Note: The Island tour was from 7 am to 4 pm.
+Note: The Island tour offered by Harold’s Mansion was from 7 am to 4 pm.
 (This is different from Apo Reef which is in Mindoro).

 Visiting new places is not complete without buying t-shirts and ref magnets.
 I went to Robinson’s Dumaguete to go to Island Souvenir shop and buy my t-shirt and some ref magnets.
-Dumaguete is known for their Sylvanas so I have to stop by at Sans Rival again.
-I have to do all these shopping in the morning since I still have to go back to Cebu (my flight back to Manila is still in Cebu).
+Dumaguete is known for their Sylvanas so I stopped by at Sans Rival again.
+I had to do all these shopping in the morning since I needed to go back to Cebu (my flight back to Manila was still in Cebu).
 After lunch, I went to Sibulan Port to return to Cebu (Liloan Port).
-From Liloan Port I rode a bus (4-5- hour travel depending on the traffic condition) going to Cebu City Bus Terminal and from there, to the airport (Mactan International Airport) going to Manila.
+From Liloan Port I rode a bus for Php185 (4-5- hour travel depending on the traffic condition) going to Cebu City Bus Terminal and from there, to the airport (Mactan International Airport) going to Manila.